Mining industry of the Democratic Republic of the Congo

 The mining industry of the Democratic Republic of the Congo (French: Industrie minière de la République Démocratique du Congo) is a major global supplier of minerals including cobalt, copper, diamonds, gold, tantalum, and tin.
-The DRC supplies over 70% of global cobalt and mineral exports account for more than 95% of the country's export revenues.
+The DRC supplies over 60% of global cobalt, and mineral exports account for more than 95% of the country's export revenues.
+According to a 2011 report, the total value of the major mineral reserves in the DRC amounts to a total of over 300 billion US dollars.

 Mining includes large-scale industrial projects, semi-industrial ventures, and widespread artisanal and small-scale mining (ASM), often under dangerous and exploitative conditions.

 Mining types

 Industrial mining

-Large industrial mines are typically joint ventures between foreign firms and DRC parastatals such as Gécamines.
-Permits are administered through the Cadastre Minier (CAMI).
-Industrial mining requires major investments and long development times.
+Industrial mining is the mechanized extraction of minerals using heavy machinery, proper mining sites, and formal legalized operations.
+In the DRC, these mines are typically run by large corporations or foreign firms, which allows them to process massive volumes of ore and meet the demand for cobalt used in electric vehicles and electronics worldwide.
+This mining type includes modern safety standards, designated work zones, and regulated labor laws as compared to artisanal mines.
+Large scale exploration permits (permis de recherches, PR) and exploitation permits (permis d'exploitation, PE) are officially granted by the DRC Mining Register (cadastre minier, CAMI).
+Such ventures typically require years of planning, and involve millions of dollars of investment.
+The largest financiers are the Congolese firm Rawbank, which as of 2022 had leant out $820 million to mining companies, and the Kenyan firm Equity Group Holdings.